SAWG Annual Contest 2014

 Archival Copies - The guild will retain one copy of each of the entries that earned a prize.
 These archived copies will be available in case a claim of plagiarism is levied at a later date.

-Other entries not claimed by the February meeting will be destroyed.
+Other entries not claimed by the February meeting will be recycled.